 Performance target is to be as fast as possible with respect to reading data from an RFID card or a MagicBand.
 The current expectation is that a tap with secure ID should get processed within 350 milliseconds.
 Ultralight C is currently 250ms.

-Performance is measured in two ways. manually time the process of getting a card or MagicBand close to the reader and measuring how long it takes for the first light to appear. look at the reader.log file found in /var/logs/ on the device OS.
+Performance is measured in two ways.

+1) To manually time the process of getting a card or MagicBand close to the reader and measuring how long it takes for the first light to appear.

+2) To look at the reader.log file found in /var/logs/ on the device OS.
 Entries showing the first read of the card to the communication to the xBRC will reveal timings.

-The performance target does not include time taken for the tap to be processed by the xBRC and This is addressed in end-to-end system testing.
+The performance target does not include time taken for the tap to be processed by the xBRC and GxP.
+This is addressed in end-to-end system testing.
+For more information about system load testing, see section named “Load Testing”.

 Accessing Device File System

+It may be useful to access the device file system to check logs or directly verify that settings have your expected values.

-Determine IP address for device
+1. Determine IP address for device

 2. Enter ‘ssh root@<IP address>